Apple’s pushed its iOS 14.4 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your their performance.

-We haven’t run into any major issues during our time on iOS 14.1, but many users have.
+We haven’t run into any major issues during our time on iOS 14.4, but some iPhone 6s users have.

 The current list of iOS 14 problems includes abnormal battery drain, UI lag, issues with first and third-party apps, Touch ID issues, touchscreen problems, Exchange issues, Wi-Fi issues, Bluetooth problems, and more.

 If you’re nervous about the current state of iOS 14 problems, you might want to hang back and wait for Apple’s next batch of bug fixes.